maziac/DeZog/documentation/UnitTests.md

 It works mainly like the normal launch configuration but has some specialties:
 - the property 'unittest' need to be set to true.
 Note that only one configuration is allowed to have that property set to true.
 - the property 'topOfStack' is not required and ignored if set.
 Instead an own stack (with default size of 50 words) is used.
 - the property 'codeCoverage' might be set to true.
 If true the code coverage is displayed inside the sources.
-Each covered line gets a green backgound.
+Each covered line gets a green background.

 ## Start the Unit Tests